Saffith/PICO8-WTK/README.md

 `button.color`

-The button's color.
+The button's background color.

-`button.new(label, func, [color])`
+`button.new([props])`

-Create a new button. `label` is a string, a number, a function returning a string or number, or a widget.
-See the note about labels below. `func` will be called when the button is clicked, and the button will be passed as an argument.
+Create a new button.
+Properties:
+* `label`: A string, a number, a function returning a string or number, or a widget.
+See the note about labels below.
+The button will be passed as an argument to the function.
+Default: `""`
+* `color`: The button's background color.
+Default: `6`
+* `on_click`: The function to call when the button is clicked.
+The button will be passed as an argument to the function.
+Default: `nil`

 #### Spinner